 Key aspects of diplomatic relations

 Switzerland and Romania maintain good diplomatic relations.
-Bilateral contacts have intensified in recent years: President Klaus Werner Iohannis visited Switzerland in September 2021, for example, while in early November 2018, President of the Swiss Confederation Alain Berset was received by President Klaus Werner Iohannis on a state visit to Romania.
+Bilateral contact has intensified in recent years.
+Romanian President Klaus Werner Iohannis visited Switzerland in September 2021, for example, after he had received President of the Swiss Confederation Alain Berset for a state visit to Romania in early November 2018.

 Switzerland and Romania have entered into double taxation and investment promotion and protection agreements.
 Since Romania acceded to the EU, the bilateral agreements between Switzerland and the EU have also applied to Romania.